Machine learning in bioinformatics: Proteomics

-Proteins, strings of amino acids, gain much of their function from protein folding, where they conform into a three-dimensional structure, including the primary structure, the secondary structure (alpha helices and beta sheets), the tertiary structure, and the quartenary structure.
+Proteins, strings of amino acids, gain much of their function from protein folding, where they conform into a three-dimensional structure, including the primary structure, the secondary structure (alpha helices and beta sheets), the tertiary structure, and the quaternary structure.

-Protein secondary structure prediction is a main focus of this subfield as tertiary and quartenary structures are determined based on the secondary structure.
+Protein secondary structure prediction is a main focus of this subfield as tertiary and quaternary structures are determined based on the secondary structure.
 Solving the true structure of a protein is expensive and time-intensive, furthering the need for systems that can accurately predict the structure of a protein by analyzing the amino acid sequence directly.
 Prior to machine learning, researchers needed to conduct this prediction manually.
 This trend began in 1951 when Pauling and Corey released their work on predicting the hydrogen bond configurations of a protein from a polypeptide chain.
 Automatic feature learning reaches an accuracy of 82-84%.
-The current state-of-the-art in secondary structure prediction uses a system called DeepCNF (deep convolutional neural fields) which relies on the machine learning model of artificial neural networks to achieve an accuracy of approximately 84% when tasked to classify the amino acids of a protein sequence into one of three structural classes (helix, sheet, or coil).
+Recent approaches have utilized deep learning techniques for state-of-the-art secondary structure predictions.
+For example, DeepCNF (deep convolutional neural fields) achieved an accuracy of approximately 84% when tasked to classify the amino acids of a protein sequence into one of three structural classes (helix, sheet, or coil).
 The theoretical limit for three-state protein secondary structure is 88–90%.
+In 2018, AlphaFold, an artificial intelligence (AI) program developed by DeepMind, placed first in the overall rankings of the 13th Critical Assessment of Structure Prediction (CASP).
+It was particularly successful at predicting the most accurate structures for targets rated as most difficult by the competition organizers, where no existing template structures were available from proteins with partially similar sequences.
+AlphaFold 2 (2020) repeated this placement in the CASP14 competition and achieved a level of accuracy much higher than any other entry.

 Machine learning has also been applied to proteomics problems such as protein side-chain prediction, protein loop modeling, and protein contact map prediction.